Sports Physiotherapy

 Our Assessment

-• Assessment of movement patterns, joint function, and control relevant to your sport
+• Movement patterns, joint function, and control relevant to your sport

-• Review of training history, injury timeline, and current physical demands
+• Training history, injury timeline, and current physical demands

-• Identification of biomechanical or physical factors that may increase injury risk
+• Biomechanical or physical factors that may increase injury risk

-This gives us clear direction for the next steps and which physiotherapy services to add, ensuring your rehabilitation aligns with the demands of your sport.
+This gives us clear direction for the next steps and which physiotherapy services to draw on, ensuring your rehabilitation aligns with the demands of your sport.

 Why This Helps Our Physiotherapists